 ~ Simone Bossi ~

-Since late 2015 I'm working as a Security Consultant at Horizon Security where I mainly carry out pentesting activities on mobile and web applications, networks, embedded and IoT devices, biometric authentication systems and so on.
+In late 2015 I started working as a security consultant at Horizon Security where I mainly carried out pentesting activities on mobile and web applications, networks, embedded and IoT devices, biometric authentication systems and so on.

 In 2015 I worked as a cryptanalyst at STMicroelectronics, a world leader multinational in semiconductor solutions, where I carried out research activities on communication security of IoT devices.

 In 2014 together with a couple of classmates, I co-founded cryptcoffee, a research group that focuses on security and cryptography.

 I got my BSc in 2014 at the University of Milan, where I was part of the CLUB Laboratory.

 2019 - Master of Science in Computer Science

 Institute: University of Milan Final mark: 110/100L Thesis: Fuzzing OS Kernel Module Interface

 2014 - Bachelor of Science in Computer Science